TimeWarriors/IFTTT_RestApi/README.md

 {

-	"id": "youUserID",
+	{"id": "youUserID",

-	"presence": true // if you are doing your ENTERING trigger false // if you are doing your EXIT trigger
+	"presence": true // if you are doing your ENTERING trigger false // if you are doing your EXIT trigger}
 }